 Scope and Topics

-Stimulated by various emerging applications involving agents to solve complex problems in real-world domains, such as intelligent sensing systems for the Internet of the Things (IoT), automated configurators for critical infrastructure networks, and intelligent resource allocation for social domains (e.g., security games for the deployment of security resources or auctions/procurements for allocating goods and services), agents in these domains commonly leverage different forms optimization and/or learning to solve complex problems.
+Stimulated by various emerging applications involving agents to solve complex problems in real-world domains, such as intelligent sensing systems for the Internet of Things (IoT), automated configurators for critical infrastructure networks, and intelligent resource allocation for social domains (e.g., security games for the deployment of security resources or auctions/procurements for allocating goods and services), agents in these domains commonly leverage different forms of optimization and/or learning to solve complex problems.

 The goal of the workshop is to provide researchers with a venue to discuss models or techniques for tackling a variety of multi-agent optimization problems.
 We seek contributions in the general area of multi-agent optimization, including distributed optimization, coalition formation, optimization under uncertainty, winner determination algorithms in auctions and procurements, and algorithms to compute Nash and other equilibria in games.
 Of particular emphasis are contributions at the intersection of optimization and learning.
 See below for a (non-exhaustive) list of topics.